We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s also a good idea to perform a patch test before applying any new topical product to a larger area to avoid an allergic reaction.

-To do a patch test, apply a small amount of the product to the inside of your wrist and wait 24 hours to see how your skin reacts.
-If you see any signs of irritation, like redness or itchiness, stop use right away.
+To do a patch test, apply a small amount of the product to the inside of your wrist or inner arm and wait 24 hours to see how your skin reacts.
+If you see any signs of irritation, like redness or itchiness, stop using it right away.

-Although studies on CBD use for people with eczema is limited right now, the available research does suggest that topical CBD is a promising treatment for relieving eczema symptoms.
+Although studies on CBD use for people with eczema are limited, the available research suggests topical CBD may help relieve eczema symptoms.

-Remember to chat with your doctor before trying CBD, as it may interact with some medications.
+Remember to chat with a doctor before trying CBD, as it may interact with some medications.

 It’s also a good idea to perform a patch test before applying the product to larger areas of your skin.
 This can help you avoid an allergic reaction.